-FILE UPLOADS REQUIRED: You will need to upload two files in this application;
+File uploads are required; You will need to upload two files in this application:

 - An unofficial high school transcript

-- A 1000 word or less essay that uses the writing prompt - "How do culture and education come together to define my world?".
+- An essay (1000 words or fewer) that responds to the writing prompt: "How do culture and education come together to define my world?"